QUICK ANSWER

 Florida vs Other States

-The national average first-time pass rate across all 50 states is approximately 61%, based on available state licensing data.
-Florida's 52 to 56% sits below that.
+The national average first-time pass rate across all 50 states is often estimated around the low 60s, based on available state licensing data.
+Florida usually sits below that, with recent monthly reports closer to the high 40s and low 50s for first-time sales associate candidates.

 This is not because Florida attracts less qualified candidates.
 Florida has one of the most active real estate markets in the country, which means enormous candidate volume, including many career-changers who underestimate the preparation required.
 High volume plus inconsistent preparation drags the state average down.